Title 14 Education

 5.1.3 Updated information regarding disease status and treatment shall be provided to the public school by October 15 every fifth year if treatment was previously contraindicated, incomplete or unknown.

-5.2 In the event an individual shows any signs or symptoms of active TB infection, he/she must be excluded from school until all required medical verification is received by the school.
+5.2 In the event an individual shows any signs or symptoms of active tuberculosis infection, he/she shall be excluded from school until all required medical verification is received by the school.
+During the specified verification and follow-up an asymptomatic individual, as described by the Division of Public Health, may remain in school until testing and evaluations are completed, but no longer than ten (10) weeks.

 Non regulatory note: See 14 DE Admin.
 Code 930 Supportive Instruction (Homebound)